pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_publish-and-subscribe.md

 ## Signal - PubNub client

-Not recommended; use entity-based Signal.
+Not recommended; prefer entity-based Signal.

-`Signal()` sends a signal to all subscribers of a channel.
+`Signal()` sends a signal to all channel subscribers.

-- Prerequisites and limitations
+Requirements and limits:
 - Initialize with publishKey.
-  - 64-byte payload limit (payload only).
+- Payload limit: 64 bytes (payload only).
+Contact support for higher limits.

-- Signal vs. Message: see above.
+- Signals vs. Messages: same differences as above.
-- Channel separation: use separate channels.
+- Channel separation recommended.

 ### Method(s)